-We have a broad portfolio of over 100 active premium and super premium animal health and wellness products for dogs and cats, which includes products sold under the Halo and TruDog brands across multiple forms, including foods, treats, toppers, dental products, chews, grooming products and supplements.
+We have a broad portfolio of over 100 active premium and super premium animal health and wellness products for dogs and cats, which includes products sold under the Halo brand across multiple forms, including foods, treats, toppers, dental products, chews, grooming products and supplements.
 Our products consist of naturally formulated premium kibble and canned dog and cat food, freeze-dried raw dog food and treats, vegan dog food and treats, oral care products and supplements.
-Our products sold under the Halo brand are sustainably sourced, derived from real whole meat and no rendered meat meal and include non-GMO fruits and vegetables.
-Our products sold under the TruDog brand are made according to our nutritional philosophy of raw, meat-based nutrition and minimal processing.
+Our products are sustainably sourced, derived from real whole meat and no rendered meat meal and include non-GMO fruits and vegetables.

 Our products are manufactured by an established network of co-manufacturers in partnership with Better Choice.
 We have maintained each of our key co-manufacturing relationships for more than four years, with certain relationships in place for more than ten years and with the launch of Halo Elevate[®], we have expanded and engaged two new co-manufacturing partners in 2022.
-Halo and TruDog products are co-manufactured in the U.S. and our third-party warehousing and logistics provider, Fidelitone, was located in Lebanon, Tennessee throughout 2021 and moved to Wauconda, Illinois in 2022.